 Spot and process colors can be created and used from the document color palette only.
 The document color palette is stored with the document to ensure that color links to the palette are always valid.

 The Expanded colors (shown in a box) are the most typical cases of palette colors.
 Expanded colors will be copied (expanded) when applied to an attribute (fill or outline) in the document, and no link to the palette is kept.
 Modifying an expanded color in the palette will not change the previously selected instances of that color in the document.
 External palettes (palettes loaded from a file and not stored with the document) contain only expanded colors.

 Working with Colors

-- Color Panel - Provides a description on how to use the color panel to select colors.
+- Color Panel - Describes how to use the color panel to select colors.
 In some instances (selecting colors from another view or panel) the color panel is shown as a color pop-up.

-- Color Selector - Provides a description on how to use the color selector view.
+- Color Selector - Describes how to use the color selector view.
 The color selector view is a modal view providing various color selection tools.
 The color selector is also used to setup new color harmony schemes, that can be used in the generation of color variations.

-- Color Palette - Provides a description on how to use the color palette panel and color bar.
+- Color Palette - Describes how to use the color palette panel and color bar.
 The color palette panel contains the default palette of the document

 - Managing Palettes - Describes how to work with multiple palettes and how to import palettes from other applications.

 - Color Variations - Describes the color variations panel.
 The color variations panel can be used to select tonal variations of one or more colors generated using a color harmony scheme.